clp-research/clemcore/docs/logging_and_scoring.md

 - `log_to_self`: Logs a GM->GM action of a type passed as `type_` argument.
 This method is useful to record both standard and custom scoring-relevant actions.
 ## Logging Players
-The GameMaster `setup` method must call `log_player` passing a dictionary that maps player identifier strings to a description of the player (e.g. is it a pretrained model, a human, or a program).
+The GameMaster `setup` method must call `log_players` passing a dictionary that maps player identifier strings to a description of the player (e.g. is it a pretrained model, a human, or a program).

 Use `GM` for the GameMaster and `Player i`, where i is an integer, for the other players.
 These identifiers for